Skip to Main Content

 For example, employees who work exclusively in-office are perceived as having a competitive advantage over their fully remote counterparts in getting raises, bonuses and promotions.

-Some remote workers feel they must work longer hours to compare favorably with in-office colleagues who can easily communicate and form bonds with leaders they physically see every day.
+According to a study from Nature Human Behavior, remote employees worked 10% longer hours.
+Remote workers may feel they must work longer hours to compare favorably with in-office colleagues who can easily communicate and form bonds with leaders they physically see every day.

 Perhaps one of the simplest ways an in-person situation benefits career advancement is how much easier it can be to ask questions.